 “Elizabeth has a sharp eye and a good head about her,” Robin replied uneasily.
 “If she says he owes three pennies, I’d believe it.”

 Mistress Ford smiled.
 “Nor would I believe your word so quickly, Master Black.
 You’ve bullied my girls before.
 Kindly pay up your three pennies or I’ll have my man here escort you out.”

 The man dug into his filthy breeches and pulled out a small pouch, and laboriously fished out the three coins.
 Grumbling, he stalked away from the common room and went upstairs to his sleeping chamber.

-It was late when Dean and Robin fell into the makeshift beds Elizabeth had made up in the loft.
-She had her cot in the kitchen.
+It was late when Dean and Robin fell into the makeshift beds Elizabeth had made up in the stable’s hay loft.
+Elizabeth had a cot in the kitchen.

 “Robin?”
 Dean asked quietly.

 “Yeah?”
 Robin curled onto her side away from her brother.